naveengoyal1503/autoplugin-ai/plugins/Affiliate_Deal_Tracker/README.md

 # Affiliate Deal Tracker

-Affiliate Deal Tracker is a WordPress plugin designed to help affiliate marketers and bloggers create, manage, and display exclusive coupon deals and affiliate links with click tracking.
+## Description
+Affiliate Deal Tracker automatically aggregates and displays affiliate coupons, deals, and discount codes relevant to your site's niche.
+This helps website owners increase affiliate conversions by providing visitors with timely, curated savings offers.

 ## Features

-- Custom post type for affiliate deals with coupon codes and expiry dates
+- Displays a curated list of active affiliate deals and coupons
-- Click tracking on affiliate links to monitor deal performance
-- Shortcode `[aff_deals]` to display latest deals anywhere on the site
+- Shortcode `[affiliate_deals]` to show deals anywhere on your site
-- Displays coupon codes and expiry dates with each deal
-- Simple, clean deal listing with customizable post titles and descriptions
+- Automatic filtering of expired deals
+- Simple styling for seamless integration
+- Easy to extend with your own affiliate sources or API integrations

 ## Installation

-1. Upload the `affiliate-deal-tracker.php` file to your `/wp-content/plugins/` directory.
+1. Upload the `affiliate-deal-tracker.php` file to your WordPress site's `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. You will find a new menu "Affiliate Deals" in your WordPress admin sidebar.
+3. Use the shortcode `[affiliate_deals]` in posts, pages, or widget areas where you want deals to appear.

 ## Setup

-1. Go to "Affiliate Deals" in your dashboard.
-2. Click "Add New" to create a new deal.
-3. Enter the deal title, description, affiliate URL, optional coupon code, and expiry date.
-4. Publish the deal.
+Currently, the plugin uses built-in sample deals.
+To extend:
+- Modify the `fetch_deals()` method to fetch your affiliate offers via APIs or RSS
+- Replace URLs and referral IDs with your own affiliate links

 ## Usage

-- Add the shortcode `[aff_deals count="5"]` to any post or page to display the latest 5 active deals.
+- Insert `[affiliate_deals]` shortcode in any post or page
+- The plugin will display a styled list of current deals
-- Visitors clicking the deal links will be redirected through your server to track clicks.
+- Visitors clicking the deals are redirected through your affiliate URLs

-## Monetization

-The plugin can be offered as a free version with basic deal creation and display functionality.
-A premium subscription version could add features such as automatic deal import via affiliate network APIs, detailed analytics dashboards, and advanced display templates to drive higher affiliate conversions.

-## Support

-For support or feature requests, please contact the plugin author through the WordPress support forums.
+Optimize your affiliate marketing strategy by providing your audience with valuable, updated deals effortlessly using Affiliate Deal Tracker.